Farm animals deserve legal protection from death by fire

 The vast majority of livestock barn fires from the last 14 months occurred in Ontario, and there have been no reports of farmed animals killed by fire in Manitoba during that time.
 This may change soon: Until recently, the Manitoba Farm Building Code had stricter provisions regarding fire safety than those laid out by the Ontario Code (each province has the discretion to modify the code based on their own apparent unique needs).

 But as of January, the provincial government said it will amend those requirements, removing those pesky fire-protection regulations, to make farming in Manitoba more competitive with other provinces and within our general marketplace of cheap meat.
 By also establishing the “low human occupancy” classification, Manitoba farms can now be built with reduced requirements for fire alarm and suppression systems – in other words, cheaper.
 This may lead to a boom in farm construction in Manitoba, but it spells possible disaster for countless confined animals.
-While animals continue to die, it appears some law is actually going backward in terms of their welfare.
+While animals continue to die, it appears some laws are actually going backward in terms of animal welfare.

 Philip Rizcallah of the National Research Council says the committee in charge of the National Farm Building Code (a non-mandatory model code provinces can adopt and adapt based on needs) is currently working on updates that will enhance fire safety by 2020.
 The primary objective of those updates, however, will be the protection of human occupants, he says, adding, “As a secondary benefit, asset protection may be realized.”
 By assets, he means live animals.
 This is far from good enough.